light bulb

 Winning a VA Appeal: What Veterans Need to Know

-Legally reviewed by Brendan Garcia , Owner and Lead Attorney
+Legally reviewed by Brendan Garcia , Partner and Lead Attorney

 If you were denied benefits or disagree with your current disability rating, you need to know all you can about winning a VA appeal.
 At VetLaw, we help veterans pursue the benefits that they’re entitled to.
 We can help you cut through the red tape and ever-changing regulations.

-Some of the most common reasons for a denial of your disability claim are missing information and the failure to establish service connection.
+Some of the most common reasons for a denial of your disability claim are missing information and the failure to establish a service connection.
 Whatever reason the VA gave you, we can help.
 Contact us for a free case review.

 Can a Lawyer Increase My Chances of Winning a VA Appeal?